pere000/Drakkar/README.md

    sudo docker run -d --name drakkar0 perevictor/alpinedrakkar-php-bash_commands0
 3. * Copy to your host the tar and read the original Dockerfile and Tutorial: sudo docker cp drakkar0:/etc/Dockerfile.tar.gz .
-4. * Get started by cloning the repository and following the setup instructions to run the app locally.
-Under the 'Drakkar' folder downloaded uncompress the drakkarOceans.tar.gz and get the 'www' folder.
-Place it were you want to run the App, and     open a command line under the 'www' folder.
-Run the commands inside that folder, so your server (PHP built-in or the docker image) grasps the App folders and files.
+4. * To get started, clone the repository and follow the setup instructions to run the app locally.
+After cloning the 'Drakkar' repository, decompress the drakkarOceans.tar.gz file to obtain the 'www' folder.
+Place this folder in your desired location to run the application, and navigate to it using your command line interface.

+Inside the 'www' folder, execute the necessary commands to ensure your server (whether using PHP built-in or the Docker image) recognizes and hosts the application's folders and files.

 		~ Docker users: sudo docker run --name runtest1 -dp 8080:80 -v "$(pwd)":/var/www perevictor/alpinedrakkar-php-bash_commands0